What is Fat Transfer (Fat Grafting)?

 - Hyaluronic acid fillers emerged as a practical short-term method to restore facial volume

-- Dr. Sidney Coleman in New York City pioneered the surgical transfer of body fat to the face as a long-term method to restore volume.
+- Dr. Sydney Coleman in New York City pioneered the surgical transfer of body fat to the face as a long-term method to restore volume.

 These techniques served as an epiphany for doctors interested in facial rejuvenation.
 Facial plastic surgeons around the world have gradually developed increasingly comprehensive strategies to help people look as young as they feel.